Share On

 Unfortunately, screening for Johne’s disease in animals who are not showing clinical signs of the disease is difficult.
 This is why it is important to work with your veterinarian to determine the best protocol for Johne’s testing.
 The Johne’s PCR fecal test is the most accurate way to test for the disease, but cows who have been infected can still test negative if they are not currently shedding the disease.
 Because of the possibility of false negatives, repeat testing and watching for clinical signs is imperative.

 Be sure to monitor the calf’s rectal temperature daily for fever and monitor joints and navel for any signs of heat, swelling, pain, or discharge twice a day.
-Typically, a calf’s temperature should be between 99.9 and 102.5, but a healthy calf’s temperature can fluctuate due to environmental factors and activity level and could reach 103.5 without actually being cause for concern.
-This is why it’s important to consider many factors when assessing a calf’s temperature- a calf who is bright and constantly playing who has a temperature of 103.5 is very different than a calf who has that same temperature but also has runny eyes, a cough, and doesn’t have a great appetite.
+According to Large Animal Medicine, 5th Edition, the normal body temperature range for a calf is 101.5-103 Fahrenheit (39-40.5 Celsius).
+The veterinarian who reviewed this resource has found a slightly lower range of 99.9-102.5 Fahrenheit to be typical, though a healthy calf’s temperature can fluctuate due to environmental factors and activity level and could reach 103.5 F without actually being cause for concern.
+This is why it’s important to consider many factors when assessing a calf’s temperature – a calf who is bright and constantly playing who has a temperature of 103.5 F is very different than a calf who has that same temperature but also has runny eyes, a cough, and doesn’t have a great appetite.
 Taking a calf’s temperature either in the morning and/ or evening will likely give you the most accurate reading.
 After the first few days, assuming the calf appears healthy and has not been spiking a fever, you can take the calf’s temperature once a day instead of twice.
 If you have concerns regarding a calf’s temperature, always consult with your veterinarian and be prepared to give them other information about how the calf is doing overall (appetite, activity level, and if they have any other signs of concern).
 If the umbilical cord is still attached or the navel is still open, be sure to keep this area clean.
 If the calf is over 7 days old, the navel and any remaining umbilical cord should be completely dry.
-Upon intake, dip the umbilical cord in 7% providone-iodine solution or a 2% chlorhexidine solution, then clean twice daily with dilute 0.5% chlorhexidine until healed.
+Upon intake, dip the umbilical cord in 7% povidone-iodine solution or a 2% chlorhexidine solution, then clean twice daily with dilute 0.5% chlorhexidine until healed.
 It’s best to allow the umbilical cord to dry up and fall off on its own.
 If you have the capability to weigh the calf, this is a good idea and allows you to monitor for appropriate weight gain.

 Immediate Treatment Required